The Measurement Process in Local Quantum Theory and the EPR Paradox

-The wisdom on this point of view, built on previous arguments of Ludwig, later enriched considerably due to many works (by K.\ Hepp, D.\ H.\ Zeh, W.\ Zurek, G.\ C.\ Ghirardi, R.\ Gambini, and many others; we refrain from trying to give a complete reference list, which can be found e.g. in \cite{dopl4}) up to the recent work of G.\ Sewell \cite{dopl5}.
+The wisdom on this point of view, built on previous arguments of Ludwig, was later enriched considerably due to many works (by K.\ Hepp, D.\ H.\ Zeh, W.\ Zurek, G.\ C.\ Ghirardi, R.\ Gambini, and many others; we refrain from trying to give a complete reference list, which can be found e.g. in \cite{dopl4}) up to the recent work of G.\ Sewell \cite{dopl5}.
 Decoherence arises by the fast decrease with $N$ of the interference terms.

 But while in the von Neumann picture one {\itshape assumes} that there is an interaction potential between $\mathcal S$ and $\mathcal A$ which makes the measurement possible, in Quantum Field Theory the interaction is described from the start by the time evolution, as already discussed in some of the above references.